Feeding alfalfa to breeding & youngstock

 How much energy does alfalfa provide?

 Dengie alfalfa naturally supplies around 10MJ/kg of digestible energy.
 When oil is added to alfalfa as with Dengie Alfa-A Oil 12.5MJ/kg digestible energy can be achieved which is equivalent to a stud mix/cube in terms of energy level but with only 2% starch.
-When combined with oil, alfalfa can supply as much energy as a traditional stud feed and as long as it is combined with a stud specific balancer, such as Dengie Performance+ Balancer, can provide a good all round balanced ration.
+When combined with oil, alfalfa can supply as much energy as a traditional stud feed and as long as it is combined with a stud specific balancer can provide a good all round balanced ration.

 Whether it can meet the energy demands of breeding stock in practice often depends on what type of horse is being fed.
 A Jan/Feb foaling mare has her highest energy demands when grazing quality is poorest and reliance on conserved forage is high.
 Alfalfa can make a great addition to the ration here, but extra energy may be required through the use of mixes and cubes.
 Conversely a mare foaling in May/June has her greatest energy demands through a period of time when grass is typically abundant and is likely to thrive on a fibre only ration with the addition of a stud specific balancer.